June 7 – 9 – Catskills

 I see another, out of my range;

 a hero cast.
 Not for me but a feeding fish none the less.
-Gene calls out that he is going for his waders.
+Kevin calls out that he is going for his waders.
 I slowly work upstream, a few quiet side steps at a time; with my time limited, try some blind casts.
 Good long drifts, some upstream and some across and down, fly first.
 All hopeful, none fruitful except for one miss.
-Gene comes out.
+Kevin comes out.
 He waits for a target rather than flailing the water.
 Good fisher.

 I have to meet the guys at 5 so I walk over, give him the Joe-stack that raised the two fish, and we part new friends.
 Hope to see him again some time.
 Another great thing about this sport – you meet good people.